ro6ley/toasauti/README.md

 A tool to help the public report traffic offenses to the authorities.
 This is my fourth year project in pursuit of a Bachelors Degree in Information Technology.

 ## Live Version
-[Toa Sauti](http://nairobley.pythonanywhere.com/) - Leave feedback if you can
+[Toa Sauti](http://nairobley.pythonanywhere.com/) - Feedback will be highly appreciated.
+Submit via the form at the bottom of the page

 ## Getting Started